-Adoption leave and pay (for adopting a child under the age of five years) is available for 365 days and can be taken from the day of the child's arrival at home, but no later than their fifth birthday.
-This regulation was new in 2018 - previously, adoptive parents of children under the age of two years and between the ages of
+- Adoption leave and pay (for adopting a child under the age of five years) is available for 365 days and can be taken from the day of the child's arrival at home, but no later than their fifth birthday.
+This regulation was new in 2018 - previously, adoptive parents of children under the age of two years and between the ages of two and five years had different entitlements regarding this leave. - An allowance is paid by the National Social Security Institute for the period of the leave at 90 per cent of average gross monthly earnings (taken over a period of 18 consecutive months, preceding the month in which payment of the allowance starts), provided that social security payments to cover

-- two and five years had different entitlements regarding this leave (see section on policy changes below). - An allowance is paid by the National Social Security Institute for the period of the leave at 90 per cent of average gross monthly earnings, provided that social security payments to cover general illness and maternity have been made for 12 months, and the child is not placed in a full-day childcare institution.
-Adoptive fathers in married couples may use the adoption leave in place of the adoptive mother with her consent (beginning no earlier than six months after the child's arrival, but no later than the child's fifth birthday). - Single adoptive fathers are entitled to the same adoption leave and pay as adoptive mothers. - Since 2017, it has been possible to transfer the right to adoption leave and compensation to the adoptive father (after the child has reached the age of six months or the remainder of 365 days of the leave period).4 The leave can also be transferred to one of the parents of the adoptive mother or the adoptive father, if the latter has died; and to one of the parents of a single adoptive parent, if they are in employment. - Also from 2017 onwards, foster mothers have been entitled to Maternity leave and pay under the same conditions as biological mothers, but the period of leave is reduced by the difference between the full length of the Maternity leave (410 days) and the child's age when placed in foster care.
-The right to transfer Maternity leave and benefit from the mother to the father when the child reaches the age of six months is also available to foster families. - A reduced amount of the adoption allowance (50 per cent) can be received by the adoptive parent if they (if it has been transferred) return to work before its end, but no earlier than 90 days from the child's arrival at home. - Adoptive parents of children under the age of two are entitled to Parental leave for any remaining period between the end of the adoption leave (365 days) and the child's second birthday under the same conditions as biological parents. - If adoptive parents are married when adopting a child under the age of five, the adoptive father is entitled to 15 days of leave beginning from the day of the child's arrival in the household (previously, it was only available to biological fathers).
-When introduced in 2017, this right included co-habiting adoptive fathers, but in 2018 this was abolished.
-It is paid at 90 per cent of average gross monthly earnings, provided that social security payments to cover maternity and general sickness have been made in the previous 12 months.
+- general illness and maternity have been made for 12 months, and the child is not placed in a full-day childcare institution. - Single adoptive fathers/mothers are entitled to the same adoption leave and pay as adoptive parents in couples. - Adoptive fathers in married couples may use the adoption leave and pay in place of the adoptive mother with her consent, beginning no earlier than six months after the child's arrival, but no later than the child's fifth birthday.
+The leave can also be transferred to one of the parents of the adoptive mother or the adoptive father, if the latter has died; and to one of the parents of a single adoptive parent.
+In all cases when the leave and pay are transferred, the person who steps in for the adopter should be in employment and have paid social security contributions for general illness and maternity for 12 months. - Foster mothers are entitled to Maternity leave and pay under the same conditions as biological mothers, but the period of leave is reduced by the difference between the full length of the Maternity leave (410 days) and the child's age when placed in foster care.
+The right to transfer Maternity leave and benefit from the mother to the father when the child reaches the age of six months is also available to foster families. - A reduced amount of the adoption allowance (50 per cent) can be received by the adoptive parent if s/he or the user of the leave (e.g. spouse, grandparent in the case when the right has been transferred), returns to work before its end, but no earlier than 90 days from the child's arrival at home. - Adoptive parents of children under the age of two are entitled to Parental leave for any remaining period between the end of the adoption leave (365 days) and the child's second birthday under the same conditions as biological parents.
+If the user of this leave returns to work before its ending the adoptive parent can receive 50 per cent of the allowance associated with it for the remaining period. - If adoptive parents are married when adopting a child under the age of five years, the adoptive father is entitled to 15 days of leave beginning from the day of the child's arrival in the household It is paid at 90 per cent of average gross monthly earnings, provided that social security payments to cover maternity and general sickness have been made in the previous 12 months. - Adoption leaves are counted as work experience.